 I am not going to attempt to do justice to the 'big' models and how they inform the work I do.
 Part of your 'safe experimenting', may be to research these areas for yourself, and in your own way.
-I am making mention of some key models simply to stimulate you in creating your own … Continue reading Cognitive Behavioural therapy (CBT)
+I am making mention of some key models throughout the web site to encourage your own … Continue reading Cognitive Behavioural therapy (CBT)

 I have been prompted to think about the psychological 'defence mechanisms'.
 In general, these come out of Freudian tradition of psychological therapies.
-A detailed account of some of these mechanisms can be found in several places but have a look on: https://www.psychologistworld.com/freud/defence-mechanisms-list The full list is long so I will only sample some of them … Continue reading The Defence Mechanisms
+A detailed account of some of these mechanisms can be found in several places but have a look on: https://www.psychologistworld.com/freud/defence-mechanisms-list Indeed, I have a book Defense Mechanisms in the Counseling Process by Arthur … Continue reading The Defence Mechanisms

 I have been asked how the 'safe experiment' model fits into our understanding of how we change.
 This is a good point as some of the theory around change explains why we have to persist with some experiments and learn from results that leave us discomforted - those small defeats, I mention.
 Effective change appears … Continue reading Do you need some change?